 Who Administers NECC’s Associate Degrees and Certificates?

 Under the leadership of the Vice President of Academic Affairs, programs of study at Northern Essex Community College are offered through the cooperative efforts of four academic areas, each directed by a Dean.
-Four areas administer the associate degree and certificate programs of study: Business, Math, Science and Technology; Health Professions; Humanities and Social Sciences; and Law, Education and Social Professions.
-The fifth, Instructional and Student Support, is a multi-purpose, service-oriented academic area that assists students to assess and improve academic skills.
+Three areas administer the associate degree and certificate programs of study: Foundational Studies and Liberal Arts and Sciences; Health Professions; Technology, Arts and Professional Studies.
+The fourth, Academic Support Services, is a multi-purpose, service-oriented academic area that assists students to assess and improve academic skills.